article banner

 1 Comprehensive third party risk governance framework

-An effective third-party risk governance framework helps in managing your risk exposure through your third parties and typically should provide:
+An effective third-party risk governance framework helps in managing material risk exposure through your third parties and typically should provide:

-• visibility of all third-party relationships and contracts, and their risk profiles
+• visibility of all third party relationships and contracts, and their risk profiles including material risks

 • a formal, pre-contract risk assessment and due diligence process